-- " free range poultry - " free range, outdoor-reared and outdoor-bred pig meat - points: for organic and for free range meat) - " RSPCA Assured pork or poultry these systems must also be farm assured, which is a bronze requirement (standard 1.4).
+" free range poultry

+- " free range, outdoor-reared and outdoor-bred pig meat - " organic poultry meat, organic eggs or organic pig meat (for which you will collect double points: for organic and for free range meat) - " RSPCA Assured pork or poultry these systems must also be farm assured, which is a bronze requirement (standard 1.4).
 All meat and meat products must be farm assured, including meat from free range, outdoorreared and outdoor bred pigs.